jaxio/jpa-query-by-example/README.md

 ## Query By Example for JPA 2

-This API allows you to construct Query By Example using the JPA 2 Criteria API.4.
+This API allows you to construct Query By Example using the JPA 2 Criteria API.

 Note that the API does not depend on spring framework.
 Only the integration tests do.
 However, the API has a small dependency on Hibernate 4.